Strong growth continues in Tajikistan’s mobile market but the internet market still lags

 The ambitious plan began to be implemented within the context of a traditional regulatory and operating structure.
 The Ministry of Communications (MOC) was made responsible for providing all public communications, including local, national and international telephone services, as well as postal services, TV and radio broadcasting.
 As part of a long-term program, the MOC aimed to build a national communications system to world standards.
 The government also laid out plans to ultimately transfer all responsibilities from the MOC to a new independent regulatory authority which duly happened.
 The Communications Regulatory Agency (CRA) now has responsibility for regulating the telecom sector.

 The government indicated there would be a transition period leading up to privatisation of Tajiktelecom in 2004 and liberalisation of the local and international long-distance switched telephony sector in 2006.
 As part of the privatisation strategy, a substantial number of private operators were allowed to enter the telecom market after 1996, notably in the mobile and internet sectors.
 In fact, telecommunications has become one of the most dynamically developing sectors within the Tajikistan economy.
-Although still inadequate, its contribution to the county’s GDP has been actively growing, as new and diversified technologies were quickly becoming the norm.
-The privatisation of Tajiktelecom has, however, been subject to a series of delays.
+Although still inadequate, its contribution to the county’s GDP has been growing, as new and diversified technologies quickly become the norm.

 - Fixed broadband internet access was virtually non-existent, although mobile broadband was growing quickly;

-- In 2012 Sweden’s TeliaSonera attracted criticism for ‘abetting an authoritarian regime’ with its operations in Tajikistan.
+- Sweden’s TeliaSonera attracted criticism in 2012 for ‘abetting an authoritarian regime’ with its operations in Tajikistan;

-Tajikistan – key telecom parameters – 2012 - 2013
+Tajikistan – key telecom parameters – 2012 - 2014

 |Total number of fixed subscribers1|